MaJerle/stm32-usart-uart-dma-rx-tx/README.md

     - Consequently `TC` event gets triggered at `20` bytes being transmitted

 Possible cases during real-life execution:
 - Case *A*: DMA transfers `10` bytes.
-Application gets notification with `HT` event and may process received data
+The application receives a notification with `HT` event and may process received data
 - Case *B*: DMA transfers next `10` bytes.
-Application gets notification thanks to `TC` event.
+The application receives a notification thanks to `TC` event.
 Processing now starts from last known position until the end of memory
     - DMA is in circular mode, thus it will continue right from beginning of the buffer, on top of the picture
 - Case *C*: DMA transfers `10` bytes, but not aligned with `HT` nor `TC` events
     - Application gets notified with `HT` event when first `6` bytes are transfered.
 Processing may start from last known read location
-    - Application receives `IDLE` line event after next `4` bytes are successfully transfered to memory
+    - The application receives `IDLE` line event after next `4` bytes are successfully transfered to memory
 - Case *D*: DMA transfers `10` bytes in *overflow* mode and but not aligned with `HT` nor `TC` events
-    - Application gets notification by `TC` event when first `4` bytes are transfered.
+    - The application receives a notification by `TC` event when first `4` bytes are transfered.
 Processing may start from last known read location
-    - Application gets notification by `IDLE` event after next `6` bytes are transfered.
+    - The application receives a notification by `IDLE` event after next `6` bytes are transfered.
 Processing may start from beginning of buffer
 - Case *E*: Example what may happen when application relies only on `IDLE` event
     - If application receives `30` bytes in burst, `10` bytes get overwritten by DMA as application did not process it quickly enough
     - Application gets `IDLE` line event once there is steady RX line for `1` byte timeframe